McAllen Spinal Cord Injury Lawyer

 • Loss of skin sensation.
 This can mean the body cannot tell if it’s being subjected to hot or cold temperatures — increasing the risk of burns or cold-damaged skin.
 The risk of pressure ulcers also increases due to the loss of skin sensation.
 These are also known as bedsores and are caused by the inability to move or sense when a position exerts too much pressure on one part of the body.

-• Changes in circulatory control can result in low blood pressure and swelling of the extremities.
+• Changes in circulatory control.
+These can result in low blood pressure and swelling of the extremities.
 These circulatory problems also increase the risk of several life-threatening conditions, including deep vein thrombosis, a blood clot in the deep veins of the legs that can break free and travel to the lungs.
 A blood clot in the lung is known as a pulmonary embolism and is fatal without prompt and aggressive treatment.

 • Changes in sexual health.
 Spinal cord injuries impact sexual function in men and women, with men often experiencing erection and ejaculation issues and women having problems with lubrication.
 Additionally, spinal cord injury may cause fertility issues in both men and women.